 If you keep a full refrigerator or have a lot of people handling food in the house, day dots could help you keep track of when food is coming in and when you should toss it.

 Take note when out-of-the-ordinary circumstances threaten the safety or quality of your food.

 For example, the USDA points out, “if hot dogs are taken to a picnic and left out several hours, they will not be safe if used thereafter, even if the (use-by) date hasn’t expired.”

 If you follow these simple food handling tips and common sense, you can save yourself a lot of worry over the quality and safety of your food.

 You can also save a lot of money by not tossing perfectly good food.

-Also note that while we’re wasting billions of dollars in often-good food, one in seven U.S. families can’t afford to eat well at all.
+Also note that while we’re wasting billions of dollars in often-good food, nearly 12% of U.S. families can’t afford to eat well at all.